jjcss/Intro_to_React_Workshop_Fall_2022/README.md

 # Intro to React Workshop

 **Date:** Tuesday, November 22nd, 2022 <br>
-**Description**: In this workshop You will learn the basics of **React**.
-You will get an introduction to the ever-evolving programming framework, React.
+**Description**: In this workshop we will learn the basics of **React**, the ever-evolving programming framework.
 This meeting will also be our **last meeting of the semester**, where we’ll recap all events and new club members.
 For more information on React and other resources talked about during the meeting please continue looking below for all resources and **coding demo** steps. <br>
 **Workshop Zoom Recording**: [TBD]() <br>
 **Workshop Google Slides**: [TBD]() <br>